-Fill Me In was the first of five Top 10 singles from his mega-selling debut album Born To Do It, which has shifted 1.9 million copies to date.
-The track still has a sizeable audience in the streaming era; notching up 18 million plays in the UK since records began in 2014.
+Fill Me In was the first of five Top 10 singles from his mega-selling debut album Born To Do It, which has shifted 1.94 chart sales to date.
+The track still has a sizeable audience in the streaming era with 34 million plays in the UK since records began in 2014, and averaging 151,000 plays a week this year - boosted by Craig's televised New Year's Eve performance at the turn of 2020.
 See where all of Craig David's singles and albums have reached on the Official Chart.

-Further down the week's eclectic Top 40, there were new entries for Basement Jaxx's carnival banger Bingo Banger, US R&B star Angie Stone scored her biggest UK hit with Life Story, and American band Lonestar landed inside the Top 40 with their country power ballad Amazed.
+Further down the eclectic Top 40 from this week in 2000, there were new entries for Basement Jaxx's carnival banger Bingo Bango, US R&B star Angie Stone scored her biggest UK hit with Life Story, and American band Lonestar landed inside the Top 40 with their country power ballad Amazed.